 In this chapter, results from the survey are presented.
 The results include central tendency scores on the prescribed roles and responsibilities as well as the implementation of digital tools and techniques.
 The last section categorises responses from the open-ended questions by means of qualitative content analysis.

-Response Rate of Questionnaire
+Response Rate of the Questionnaire

 A questionnaire survey was launched in July 2017 after ethical clearance was obtained from the School of Construction Economics & Management at Wits.
-In total, 54 participants were sent invitations via e-mail with a target of at least 50% valid response rate.
+In total, 54 participants were sent invitations via e-mail with a target of at least a 50% valid response rate.

 A valid response is one that adheres to all of the following:

-The respondents must have given approved consent that their data may be utilized for the purpose of this study;
+The respondents must have given approved consent that their data may be utilised for the purpose of this study;

 The respondents must have answered all the critical questions to fulfil the objectives of the study;

-The respondents must have participated in the Concept and Viability stage of a project, which also forms the sampling criteria; and
+The respondents must have participated in the concept and viability stage of a project, which also forms the sampling criteria; and

-The projects they were invested in should be high density residential project in the Johannesburg context.
+The projects they were invested in should be high density residential projects in the Johannesburg context.

-After the first month of launching the questionnaire, only 9 valid responses were received, which was lower than 50% response rate.
-A reminder was then sent out to all potential respondents in order to attempt to increase the response rate and generalizability of this study.
+After the first month of launching the questionnaire, only nine valid responses were received, which was lower than the required 50% response rate.
+A reminder was then sent out to all potential respondents in an attempt to increase the response rate and generalizability of this study.
 Two weeks after the first reminder e-mail was sent, an additional 12 valid responses were received which brought the total number of valid responses to 21.
 A second and final reminder was then sent out on the same day.
-On 31 August 2017, an additional 6 valid responses were received which brought the total number of valid responses up to 27 and the survey was officially closed.
-There were thus 27 valid responses (out of the 54 target respondents) received in total which yields a 50.0 % response rate after 8 weeks of survey as presented in Table 4.1.
+On 31 August 2017, an additional six valid responses were received which brought the total number of valid responses up to 27 and the survey was officially closed.
+There were thus 27 valid responses (out of the 54 target respondents) received in total which yields a 50.0 % response rate after eight weeks of survey as presented in Table 4.1.